altocodenl/tagaway/readme.md

    - For upload:
       - [Note on ids: they function as the id of the upload and also mark the beginning time of the upload; in the case of an import upload they are the same as the id of the import itself]
       - For start:          {t: INT, a: 'upl', id: INTEGER, pro: UNDEFINED|PROVIDER, op: 'start', tags: UNDEFINED|[STRING, ...], total: INTEGER, tooLarge: UNDEFINED|[STRING, ...], unsupported: UNDEFINED|[STRING, ...], alreadyImported: UNDEFINED|INTEGER (this field is only present in the case of uploads from an import)}
-      - For finish:         {t: INT, a: 'upl', id: INTEGER, pro: UNDEFINED|PROVIDER, op: 'finish'}
+      - For complete:       {t: INT, a: 'upl', id: INTEGER, pro: UNDEFINED|PROVIDER, op: 'complete'}
       - For cancel:         {t: INT, a: 'upl', id: INTEGER, pro: UNDEFINED|PROVIDER, op: 'cancel'}
       - For single upload:  {t: INT, a: 'upl', id: INTEGER, pro: UNDEFINED|PROVIDER, op: 'ok',       fileId: STRING (id of newly created file),    tags: UNDEFINED|[STRING, ...], deg:90|-90|180|UNDEFINED}
       - For repeated:       {t: INT, a: 'upl', id: INTEGER, pro: UNDEFINED|PROVIDER, op: 'repeated', fileId: STRING (id of file already existing), tags: UNDEFINED|[STRING, ...], filename: STRING (name of file being uploaded)}